bhuisgen/blog-server/README.md

 ## Configuration

-Edit these files:
+You must choose one content storage backend and copy the corresponding template file into *config/database.js*.

+For Redis storage:

+	$ cp config/database.redis.js config/database.js

+Available configuration files :
-- *config/content.js*: to configure local content directories
+- *config/content.js*: to configure your local content settings
-- *config/database.js*: to configure your backend storage
+- *config/database.js*: to configure your content storage settings
+- *config/server.js*: to configure the REST API server settings
 - *config/keys.js*: to add your API keys for external authentication
-- *config/server.js*: to configure the REST API server

 ## Use